 During the discussion phase, PPFT members will report to the ASO/AC about the progress and of the conclusion of the process in each RIR.

 6.5.
-RIR Discussion Phase

-Once the global proposal has been introduced, the proposal author is expected to participate in each regional forum.
-Each RIR will work with the author as provided for in their respective policy development process.
-The Chair of the Address Council will notify by letter using the template in Annex (), the Chairs of the other ICANN Supporting Organizations and the Chairs of the ICANN Advisory Committees that a global policy proposal is being discussed in the RIR policy fora.
-This letter will encourage participation by the constituents of these other organizations in the RIR policy fora.
-The PPFT will monitor the progress of the proposal and will report on this progress at each meeting of the Address Council until such time as the proposal is remanded to the Address Council for the ratification phase.
-(It should be noted that the ASO MoU provides for the staffs of the individual RIRs to reconcile the language between the RIRs.)

-6.6.
 Ratification Phase

 The Ratification Phase begins when the Number Resource Organization (NRO) Executive Council (EC) transmits the final global policy proposal to the Address Council.
 A global policy proposal is finalized once it has been ratified in each RIR policy forum and any language reconciliation has been completed.
 The Ratification Phase consists of two (2) segments (either stages or components): the Address Council Review segment and the ICANN Board Ratification segment.